+Fundamentals of Biotechnology (3)

-BIOTECH 002 Biotechnology I (4)
+Biotechnology I (4)

-BIOTECH 003 Biotechnology II (4)
+Biotechnology II (4)

-BIOTECH 008 Biological Research Internship (2)
+Biological Research Internship (2)

-CHEM 065 Introductory General Chemistry (4)

-MICRO 020 General Microbiology (4)
+General Microbiology (4)

-MATH 227 Statistics (4)

-or

-MATH 227S Statistics with Support (4)
+Elementary Statistics I for Social Sciences

+(3)

 Biotechnology Lab Assistant Certificate of

 Achievement

 Academic Plan: H038716D Click Here for BIOTECHNOLOGY PROGRAM MAPPER

 Students will be given a Certificate of Achievement following completion of the program requirements if the student has maintained a minimum of a C grade in all required courses.
 These certificates are designed for students who have limited time to pursue their career goals and wish to specialize in a particular aspect of the field, seek upward mobility in their present job, or may desire to prepare themselves for a new career.
 Some courses taken in the program apply towards curriculum leading to an Associate Degree.
 Always consult a counselor for program requirements, graduation and transfer information.